mmistretta/RHSummit2018Camel3ScaleLab/02-deploy-to-openshift/README.md

 ![3scale-click-link.png](./../images/02-lab-images/3scale-click-link.png)

-11. Paste this route url + '/camel/hello' into a browser or curl request
+11. Paste this route url + '/camel/hello' into a browser or curl request after the deployment is complete

+> NOTE: The OpenShift deployment completed when you see a blue circle with one or more pods shown as running

 ```
 curl http://summit-example-mary-test.193b.starter-ca-central-1.openshiftapps.com/camel/hello